A family avoids a teardown, opting to preserve an old Glen Lake cottage—and treat their family to old-fashioned lake vacations.

-Several years after it was constructed, the next owner cobbled two more bedrooms onto the cottage.
+The next owner cobbled two more bedrooms onto the cottage several years later.
 And at some point, another stone fireplace was added to a room that over the years became the cottage’s dining room.

 By the 1940s, the cottage had become the beloved summer headquarters for the White family, and eventually White-Schilling families, who made their own additions to the structure.
 Under their tenure, the home was a touchstone for generations of siblings and cousins who grew up reveling in the freedom of rustic, water-filled summers, recalls Carolyn Schilling Gery, whose parents were the final owners.